Support for trainees and SIMGs

 If you're experiencing any problems during your training, ask for help early on:

 - Let your supervisor know.

 - Contact the RANZCP Member Welfare Support Line.

 The Training, Exams, and Specialist International Medical Graduate Education teams at the RANZCP can help you with questions about the program and assessments.
 Your local Branch Training Committee or New Zealand Training Committee are responsible for local oversight of the Fellowship program.

-The Trainee Representative Committee (TRC) and the Overseas Trained Psychiatrists' (OTP) Representative Committee provide formal representation within the College.
+The Bi-national Committee for Trainees (BCT) and the Overseas Trained Psychiatrists' (OTP) Representative Committee provide formal representation within the College.
 Contact your local representative to raise an issue with the group.

 If you have concerns about the safety of your workplace, contact the RANZCP Member Welfare Support Line for a confidential discussion.